Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 For the first user story you can build a Component that displays all of the spaces.
 Imagine this as a grid with each cell or card in the grid displaying a single POPOS with it's picture and address.

-To do this you'll need to build a couple components.
+To do this, you'll need to build a couple of components.

 One Component will display a POPOS location with a picture, name, address, etc. Let's call this `POPOSSpace`.
 This component represents a single space at an address.